This creamy chestnut pasta is a delicious and Italian-inspired dinner idea, perfect for fall and winter.

 spaghetti in the pan with the sauce

-• Portion into serving plates, sprinkle with some more parsley, serve and eat immediately.
+• Portion into serving plates, sprinkle with more parsley, and serve hot.

 Notes